Do you have questions about hypnotherapy? Here are some answers to questions we are often asked.

 (1) Lack of knowledge

-By scheduling a free consultation with me I will answer any questions you have regarding hypnotherapy in order to help empower you through this journey and ensure you understand the process of healing through hypnosis.
+By scheduling a free consultation with me, I will answer any questions you have regarding hypnotherapy to help empower you through this journey and ensure you understand the process of healing through hypnosis.

 (2) Fear